Questions of Jesus

 Let the questions meet you where you are.
 Sit with each one.
-Prayerfully ponder it before reading it in its Biblical context, as if Jesus was personally asking you the question today.
+Prayerfully ponder a verse by itself before reading it in its Biblical context, as if Jesus was personally asking you the question today.
 Think about it as you move through your day, and when you’re ready, journal your thoughts.
 Then read the question in its original context.

 May God’s living Word always be a beacon to guide you Home.